ctpeterson/SwissFit/README.md

   <img src="https://github.com/ctpeterson/SwissFit/blob/main/SwissFit_logo.png">
 </p>

 SwissFit is a general-purpose library for fitting models to data with Gaussian-distributed noise.
 The design of this library is inspired by Peter Lepage's [lsqfit](https://github.com/gplepage/lsqfit) and operates in a similar manner.
-As such, it builds on top of the [GVar](https://github.com/gplepage/gvar) library and extensively utilizes the powerful numerical tools of [SciPy](https://scipy.org/) and [Scikit-learn](https://scikit-learn.org/stable/).
+As such, it builds on top of the [GVar](https://github.com/gplepage/gvar) library and extensively utilizes the powerful numerical tools of [SciPy](https://scipy.org/) and [Vegas](https://github.com/gplepage/vegas).
 SwissFit is readily deployable; however, it is under active development.
+The current version is in beta status; as such, please consider it an "early release".

 If you are here because you looked at "Constrained curve fitting for semi-parametric models with radial basis function networks" by Curtis Taylor Peterson and Anna Hasenfratz ([arXiv:2402.04175](https://arxiv.org/abs/2402.04175)), I have provided `Jupyter` notebooks that reproduce our results from that paper under the `examples` folder.
+These examples will work with v0.1 of SwissFit, which is downloadable under the "releases" tab.

 ## Acknowledgement

 If you use `SwissFit`, please consider citing this repository (see "cite the repository" on the right) or [arXiv:2402.04175](https://arxiv.org/abs/2402.04175).
-If you use our XY model data under `examples/example_data/clockinf` for your research, please acknowledge [USQCD](https://www.usqcd.org/) resources by adding the following statement to your acknowledgements.
+If you use our XY model data under `examples/v0p1/example_data/clockinf` for your research, please acknowledge [USQCD](https://www.usqcd.org/) resources by adding the following statement to your acknowledgements.

 "*The data used in this work was generated using the computing and long-term storage facilities of the USQCD Collaboration, which are funded by the Office of Science of the U.S. Department of Energy.*"